SUMMER - AUGUST

-Foire Agricole, Rimont: a small-scale version in our own village at the feast of St Michel (Michaelmas), when the animals come down from the summer pastures.
+Foire Agricole, Rimont: a (very!) small-scale foire in our own village at the feast of St Michel (Michaelmas), when the animals come down from the summer pastures.
 Food and craft market, vide grenier, animals, various animations and of course the traditional lunch.

 Festival des Saveurs, Ax les Thermes.
 Two days celebrating Ariège’s local produce, those who produce it, and those who cook it.
 Lots of tastings and demonstrations.

-Ariège en Bio, St Lizier.
+Ariège en Bio, Lorp Sentaraille.
 A one day celebration of all things organic in Ariège, with presentations on organic growing and green building, a big market and a community space.
 Don’t miss lunch from the nomadic restaurant – it’s excellent.

 Fête de la Pomme, Mirepoix.
 Two days centred around the apple; all sorts of the usual stalls, plus amazing (and fragrant) sculptures made entirely from different coloured apples.